kcterala/config/README.md

 ### 2. Terminal
-Now I am using [ghostty](https://ghostty.org/), with Arthur Theme.
+Now I have started using [ghostty](https://ghostty.org/), with Arthur Theme.
 Before this, I used iterm2 with the same theme.
 - Ghostty Configuration
 - Iterm2 Configuration
     - Download [Arthur](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Arthur.itermcolors) iterm theme, by saving the file (remove .txt extension when saving).